 By Sept.
 30, my client’s domain authority had dropped from a 39 in August to a 35 - four whole points!
 That indicated that the lack of links was at work here.

-As many bloggers have previously noted, Google advises to tread cautiously when using the disavow tool, saying it’s not meant for most webmasters.
+Google advises to tread cautiously when using the disavow tool, saying it’s not meant for most webmasters.
 We understood that.
 We also knew that Google reserves the right to ignore your request to disavow.
 And results may be slow.
 Google Support states that “It may take some time for Google to process the information you’ve uploaded.
 In particular, this information will be incorporated into our index as we re-crawl the web and reprocess the pages that we see, which can take a number of weeks.”

 Considering the above information, it’s been two months since I submitted the disavow request.
 I expected to see rankings improve.
 I know that my client had some low-quality links.
 I cleaned them up.
 Better links that were natural started to point back at the site.
 And I can tell that the disavow worked to some extent - because the links have decreased, and so have the rankings.
 However, now that I've cleaned up the link profile, I have not seen the rankings improve - only sink lower.

 Google’s disavow tool really isn’t the solution to improve lost rankings.
 Even though the tool exists to help webmasters, I have read that it may hurt rather than help.
 Google has advised against using the tool if you don’t have a manual action.
 So even though my client’s links were of low quality and we felt justified using the tool, even more has to be done along with disavowing a portion of the bad backlinks.